openstack/magnum/doc/source/userguide.rst

 accessible to the cluster owner.
 Care should be taken when modifying or reusing these resources to avoid impacting Magnum operations in unexpected manners.
-For instance, if you launch your own Nova instance on the bay private network, Magnum would not be aware of this instance.
+For instance, if you launch your own Nova instance on the cluster private network, Magnum would not be aware of this instance.
 Therefore, the cluster-delete operation will fail because Magnum would not delete the extra Nova instance and the private Neutron network cannot be removed while a Nova instance is still attached.